Meh-Solutions/nims-public/README.md

 A couple of things to note about Lockdown Mode.
 I recommend you **DO NOT** keep it enabled 24/7.
 Since Lockdown Mode might lead to some real users being kicked because they are multi-tasking or not paying attention.
 I recommend you only use Lockdown Mode if your server is actively being raided.

+#### Kick Unverified Members
+If you want to kick all unverified members, you can use the command `?kick uv`.
+The bot will then ask if you are sure that you want to proceed.
+If you answer the bot with `yes` then all unverified members will be kicked from your server.
 #### Score Testing
 If you want to check what score NIMS would give you, you can check that by running the command `?test score`.
 If you want to see what someone else's score is, you can check by running the command `?test score THEIR_USER_ID`.
 For example `?test score 539581928387510273`